JAForbes/pgmg/readme.md

 $ npx pgmg $DATABASE_URL migrations/*.js
 ```

-You could also have a simple text file that acts a manifest and expand the file
-as arguments like so:
+You could also have a simple text file that acts as a manifest and expand the file as arguments like so:

 Imagine we have a `migrations.txt` file: